 - Go to a quiet room in your home or office; be sure staff and/or family know you are on a radio interview and cannot be interrupted.

-- Turn off other phones, cell phones and anything else that could create background noise including air conditioners and the radio, etc.
+- Since many interviews are on ZOOM, SKYPE as well as the phone, turn off other phones, cell phones and anything else that could create background noise including air conditioners, the radio… and the kids!